wonarii/CART210-glossary/keywords/online-community.md

 The study demonstrates how internet platforms can accelerate these groups' growth and influence by facilitating the spread of their viewpoints while nurturing a powerful sense of community and shared purpose.

-[^bell05creating]: Bell, Steven J. “Creating Community Online.”
-American Libraries 36, no. 4 (2005): 68–71. http://www.jstor.org/stable/25649539.
+[^bell05creating]: Bell, Steven J. 2005.
+“Creating Community Online.”
+American Libraries 36, no. 4: 68–71. http://www.jstor.org/stable/25649539.
 [^biluc20growing]: Bliuc, Ana-Maria, John Betts, Matteo Vergani, Muhammad Iqbal, and Kevin Dunn.
+2020.
 “The Growing Power of Online Communities of the Extreme-Right: Deriving Strength, Meaning, and Direction from Significant Socio-Political Events ‘in Real Life.’”
-International Centre for Counter-Terrorism, 2020. http://www.jstor.org/stable/resrep25261.
+International Centre for Counter-Terrorism. http://www.jstor.org/stable/resrep25261.
 [^faraj11network]: Faraj, Samer, and Steven L. Johnson.
+2011.
 “Network Exchange Patterns in Online Communities.”
-Organization Science 22, no. 6 (2011): 1464–80. http://www.jstor.org/stable/41303137.
+Organization Science 22, no. 6: 1464–80. http://www.jstor.org/stable/41303137.